 Through our Digital Infrastructure Program, we establish ground-breaking primary school computer labs complete with 15 professionally refurbished digital devices, a Niunet e-learning box, and a tailor-made digital competency program to remote primary schools in Papua New Guinea.

-We have established twenty-eight of the first functional primary school computer labs in Papua New Guinea, providing digital learning opportunities to more than 27,000 students.
+We have completed 78 primary school computer labs in Papua New Guinea, providing digital learning opportunities to more than 54,000 students.